 In 2004, I made my first trip back to Laos, and felt a deep affection for the people, culture and land that I barely remembered from my childhood.
-Reconnecting with my Lao heritage included discovering the dark history and lingering effects of that Secret War -- of which I and the majority of Americans knew little.
+Reconnecting with my Lao heritage included discovering the dark history and lingering effects of that Secret War – of which I and the majority of Americans knew little.
 I discovered that the past is still very present.

 In the 40 years since the bombing ceased, 20,000 people have been killed or maimed by unexploded ordnance, with an estimated one-third of Lao land still littered with it.

 In subsequent trips, I witnessed the devastating effects of these leftover bombs on the local population: They hinder economic growth and force thousands of people to go about their daily lives in fear of deadly explosions.
-I met children in the countryside, many of whom were just 6 or 7 years old -- the same age I was when my family left the for the U.S. -- who were maimed by playing or tampering with the small, toylike cluster bombs.
+I met children in the countryside, many of whom were just 6 or 7 years old – the same age I was when my family left the for the U.S. – who were maimed by playing or tampering with the small, toylike cluster bombs.
 These children are innocent victims of a war we had thought was long over.

-, a hopeful sign that the U.S. sees clearance of these bombs as a priority.
+The U.S. began funding the cleanup of these bombs in 1997, and until recently, contributed an average of $2.6 million per year to this effort.
+This year, Congress directed that this contribution be increased to $9 million, a hopeful sign that the U.S. sees clearance of these bombs as a priority.
 But funding still pales in comparison to the enormity of the problem: Only about 1% of these bombs have been cleared.
 We have a long way to go, but this is a problem that can be solved – as long as the U.S., in cooperation with Laos and other international donors, makes a long-term, sustained funding commitment.

 As an American of Lao descent, I am heartened by Secretary Clinton’s visit to Laos.
 The reconciliation process is well under way, and despite the complex history between my two homelands, the U.S. and Lao governments can be on the right side of history and clear Laos of these deadly bombs once and for all.
-That way, the dreams that my parents had for me when I resettled in the U.S. -- to live freely and with bountiful opportunities -- may also be realized for the children in Laos for generations to come.
+That way, the dreams that my parents had for me when I resettled in the U.S. – to live freely and with bountiful opportunities – may also be realized for the children in Laos for generations to come.

 Follow @CNNOpinion on Twitter.
-Join us at Facebook/CNNOpinion.